C. S. Lewis: Revelation and the Christ . . .

 Why The Christ?

-Lewis's conversion happened outside of church buildings, in the countryside, the natural world (Addison’s Walk Oxford), he was converted through an all-night conversation in this riverside walk to acceptance and belief in Jesus, the Christ, by the 'church' in the form of J.R.R.
-Tolkien and Hugo Dyson; then his theology was written alone in the Bodleian library or in his study at home, then shared with the 'church' – fellow Christians – in the backroom of a smoke-laden, beer swilling, public house (The Eagle and Child).
+Lewis's conversion happened outside of church buildings, in the countryside, the natural world (Addison’s Walk Oxford see below), he was converted through an all-night conversation in this riverside walk to acceptance and belief in Jesus, the Christ, by the 'church' in the form of J.R.R.
+Tolkien and Hugo Dyson; then his theology was written alone in the Bodleian library or in his study at home, then shared with the 'church' – fellow Christians – often in the backroom of a smoke-laden, beer swilling, public house (The Eagle and Child).
 What does this tell us about Church and the Kingdom of God?